Stamp Duty, also known as Stamp Duty Land Tax (SDLT), is a charge that applies when purchasing a residential property in the UK.

 On 3rd March the Government announced that homebuyers in England and Northern Ireland will not need to pay stamp duty on homes up to £500,000 until 30 June 2021.

-This Stamp Duty holiday applies to both first-time buyers and those who have previously owned a home.
+This Stamp Duty holiday applies to both first-time buyers and existing homeowners.